Haliburton Forest: Dog sledding

-Introductory, half and full-day dog sledding tours are available at Haliburton Forest along groomed winter trails with over 130 Siberian Huskies.
+Both half and full-day dog sledding tours are available at Haliburton Forest along groomed winter trails with over 130 Siberian Huskies.
 Professional guides provide introduction to the basics of dogsledding.

+Dog Sledding program at Haliburton Forest was shut down in 2021.

 Mountain biking

-Bikers have a choice of access roads, forest trails, or a route that covers some of the toughest terrain in the Province.
-The cycling season extends from Victoria Day to the weekend after Thanksgiving.
+Many roads and forest trails are available for mountain bikers on the reserve, with the cycling season extending from Victoria Day to the weekend after Thanksgiving.

 Astronomy

 Due to its location three hours north of the lights of the Golden Horseshoe, Haliburton Forest is part of the Algonquin Dome, offering light-free viewing of the skies.
-This location allows astronomers to observe stars, galaxies and deep sky objects not normally observed in light polluted locations.
+This location allows astronomers to observe stars, galaxies, and deep-sky objects not normally observed in light-polluted locations.

-The observatory

-Situated on a small rise near the entrance point into the forest, the observatory offers an unobstructed view of the night skies.
-Once the roof rolls off, it reveals its identity as a home for telescopes and other astronomy equipment.
-The ground floor is set up for presentations.
+Situated on a small rise near the entry point into the forest, an observatory offers an unobstructed view of the night skies.
+Much of the upper floor is reserved for telescopes and other astronomy equipment; however, the ground floor is open to visitors and is even set up for presentations.

 There are two 10″ and one 12″ Schmidt-Cassegrain telescopes.
 They are self-tracking and equipped with computerized functions accessing a 64,000-object database.

 Sawmill tours

-The new Haliburton Forest sawmill opened to the public in 2010.
-A platform overlooks the working mill, providing a view of the sawmilling processes.
+The new Haliburton Forest sawmill opened to the public in 2010, and hosts tours featuring the milling process.

 The Forest Festival

-The annual Forest Festival presents a mixture of the performing and visual arts within Haliburton Forest and Wild Life Reserve.
+The annual Forest Festival is held within Haliburton Forest and Wild Life Reserve.